shopwareArchive/proposal/README.md

 In this proposal we are collecting breaking change topics for the next major version.
 This list is still in work and not **final**.
 We want to collect with this repository the feedback from the community and include your topics into the next major.

+# Prioritization and voting
 Ofcourse not all topics are possible to integreate, for this reason we have to priorize any topic by need and the effort.
-For this reason please use the reactions on the issues to upvote it.
+**For this reason please use the reactions on the issues to upvote it.** 👍

 ## Timeline